OpenCSGs/csghub-server/tests/README.md

 1. **Load the configuration file**: The `common/config/test.toml` configuration file is loaded.
 This config is used during integration tests.
 2. **Create a test PostgreSQL database**: A PostgreSQL database is created on a random port using test containers.
 The database configuration in the test config is updated accordingly.
 3. **Start the Gitaly server**: A Gitaly server is started using test containers.
 The configuration used for Gitaly is either `tests/gitaly.toml` or `tests/gitaly_github.toml` (used when running on GitHub).
-Please add a comment in the code explaining why two config files are required.
+Please see the comment in the `testinfra.go` explaining why two config files are required.
 The Gitaly server configuration is updated once the container is started.
 4. **Start the Temporal test server**: A local Temporal test server is started using the [temporaltest package](https://github.com/temporalio/temporal/blob/main/temporaltest/README.md).
 The workflow endpoint config is also updated.
 By default, the Temporal test server uses a random namespace to avoid conflicts, but we force the registration of the default namespace to ensure tests run.
 5. **Start the in-memory S3 server**: A local in-memory S3 server is started using [GoFakeS3](https://github.com/johannesboyne/gofakes3).
 This server is used with the MinIO Go SDK for testing LFS (Large File Storage) functionality.
 The S3 configuration is updated accordingly.
 6. **Start the Redis server**: A Redis server is started using test containers, and the Redis endpoint configuration is updated.
-7. **Start the CSGHub server**: The CSGHub user server and its workflows are started.
+7. **Start the CSGHub user server**: The CSGHub user server and its workflows are started.
 8. **Start the CSGHub dataset viewer server**: The CSGHub dataset viewer server and its workflows are started.
 9. **Start the CSGHub main API server**: The CSGHub main API server and its workflows are started.